shackrat/Sonoff-ZBDongle-Plus-Zigbee-3.0-Firmware/README.md

 This firmware presented here is released for non-production use.
 Installing this firmware requires knowledge of how to use the tools to flash firmware onto the Sonoff ZBDongle-P.  Please do not attempt to install this firmware if you do not possess knowledge or the tools to do-so, including how to use the built-in recovery facility to restore from a bad flash.

-*Use this firmware at your own risk!*.
-This firmware has only been tested myself on two separate Zigbee2MQTT instances, each with more than 100 devices.
+*Use this firmware at your own risk!!* This firmware has only been tested myself on two separate Zigbee2MQTT instances, each with more than 100 devices.
 I am not responsible for anything that happens to your device (i.e. bricked) as a result of using this firmware.

 ## Goal: Hardware Flow Control